-- a) To promote the protection and management of Cultural Woodlands where appropriate, in order to encourage their succession to a mixed woodland community. - b) To protect Cultural Woodlands that support the ecological functions of the Natural Heritage System. - c) To protect healthy non-invasive trees within Cultural Woodlands to the fullest extent possible. - d) To recognize that Cultural Woodlands contribute to environmental services such as moderating temperatures, erosion control and pollution filtration. - e) To compensate for loss of trees from Cultural Woodlands, where development and site alteration is permitted.
+- a) To promote the protection and management of Cultural Woodlands where appropriate, in order to encourage their succession to a mixed woodland community. - b) To protect Cultural Woodlands that support the ecological functions of the Natural Heritage System. - c) To protect healthy non-invasive trees within Cultural Woodlands. - d) To recognize that Cultural Woodlands contribute to environmental services such as moderating temperatures, erosion control and pollution filtration. - e) To compensate for loss of trees from Cultural Woodlands, where development and site alteration is permitted.